 Prepare For Major Changes

-By the time you get involved in a sorority your second semester, you have already established a lot of stuff in school.
-Things are definitely going to change a lot.
-Sororities take up a lot of time and you may have to make some adjustments to accommodate that.
+By the time you get involved in a sorority during your second semester, you have already established a lot of stuff in school.
+Things are going to change a lot.
+Sororities take up a lot of time, and you will have to make some adjustments to accommodate that.

 Time Management Is Everything

 Adjusting to sorority life is a huge time management issue.
 You have got to be willing to work smarter, not harder when it comes to balancing your old registered student organizations, education, your sorority, and whatever else you have going on.
 It can be done though, and lots of people do it well.
-You just have to focus, be productive, and plan everything!
-If you are feeling overwhelmed though, there are tons of older sisters who are there to help.
-Just ask and they can help you unlock the secrets to living a fulfilled, and sometimes sleep deprived, awesome college life.
+You have to focus, be productive, and plan everything!
+If you are feeling overwhelmed though, there are tons of older sorority sisters who are there to help.
+Just ask, and they can help you unlock the secrets to living a fulfilled and sometimes sleep deprived remarkable college life.

 Don’t Be Afraid To Say No

 This is such an important rule with sorority life and college life in general.
 There will be times where you have to say no. Times when friends want to go out and party, but you have a test the next day.
 Don’t be afraid to be a party pooper, especially when your grades are on the line.